syed-islam/syed-islam.github.io/docs/notes/aws-practitioner/management.md

  * Discover compatible resources
  * Stores configuration history
  * Snapshot of current configuration
- * Notification of changes via SN
+ * Notification of changes via SNS
  * Integration with CloudTrail to check who/what was responsible for change
  * Compliance check
  * Security analysis.
 Custom rules such as are EBS volumes encrypted.